mathemandy/ul1/README.md

 - the appropriate Ui is shown depending on the state of the data.
 - Navigation Component is used to open the next Screen  - Lessons and the object is passed as a bundle.
 - Two Recyclerviews were used in this  Screen.
-- ##NB:
-  The Icon field was also used here for the images which seemed different from what was on the design.

 #### Feature/home/Lessons